 EU executive ramps up legal action against Cyprus, Malta over passports schemes

-The European Commission on Wednesday stepped up legal action against Cyprus and Malta over their cash-for-passports schemes in a move that may eventually see the two island nations end up in court and face fines.
+BRUSSELS, June 9 (Reuters) - The European Commission on Wednesday stepped up legal action against Cyprus and Malta over their cash-for-passports schemes in a move that may eventually see the two islands end up in court and face fines.

 The EU executive kicked off the first step of the legal process in October last year when it sent letters of formal notice to the two countries, giving them two months to respond.